Innoactive/Hub-Tutorial-Unity-Project/README.md

 > A reality is one _unique_ version of your application.
 You can kinda see realities as parallel universes.
 While in Reality A you have three pens, a flashlight and some drawings floating around, in reality B you only moved your box right next to the wall and have a measuring tape to check the distance to your table.
 Both realities build upon the same basic scene/application and exist next to each other but the states of the objects are different.
 This allows multiple people to work within the same application without interfering with each other.
 Realities do not know each other and within one application you cannot jump between realities!

 Start your application and open your menu.
 You will see new entries which you can only use when you have access to the backend.
-Spawn some models, images, sounds and/or videos from the backend just like you did with _local_ resources.
+Spawn some models, images or presentations from the backend just like you did with _local_ resources.
 To populate your scene with your own objects open up your _Web Management Console_ (WMC) online and upload a new model.
 When you are all done run the application again and see how your just added object is already available in the menu without changing the application at all.

 **Solution:** Find the scene with activated login check in _ChapterSolutions/Chapter-9_Innoactive_Hub_Backend_Setup.unitypackage_. _Note:_ You still need to setup your client config credentials by hand.